-Option 2 - GCSE Biology, Chemistry & Physics: Triple Science

-(If a student selects this science option then it will use up an option choice)
+Option 2 - GCSE Biology, Chemistry & Physics: Triple Science (If a student selects this science option then it will use up an option choice)

-Studying the separate sciences means that students will cover more content than GCSE Combined Sciences and will cover the three science disciplines in the traditional fashion.
+Studying the separate sciences means that students will cover more content than GCSE Combined Science and will cover the three science disciplines in the traditional fashion.
 Students choosing this option will be awarded three separate GCSE qualifications.

-The assessment for Combined Science will consist of six papers: two biology papers, two chemistry papers and two physics papers.
-Each will assess different topics.
-All of the papers are 1 hour 15 minutes long and are available at Foundation and Higher Tiers.
+Assessment for Combined Science consists of six papers: two in each of Biology, Chemistry and Physics.
+Each paper assesses knowledge and understanding of specific topics.
+All of the papers are 75 minutes long and are available at foundation and higher tiers.
 The papers are equally weighted, each is worth 16.7% of the grade and has 70 marks.
-This GCSE will have a 17 point grading scale, from 9-9, 9-8 through to 2-1, 1-1.
+This double award GCSE qualification has a 17 point grading scale, from 9-9, 9-8 through to 2-1, 1-1.

-The assessment for Triple Science will still consist of six papers: two biology papers, two chemistry papers and two physics papers.
-All the papers are 1 hour 45 minutes long and are available at Foundation and Higher Tiers.
-The papers are equally weighted, each is worth 50% of the final GCSE grade and has 100 marks.
-Grades will e awarded using the 9 to 1 scale.
+Assessment for Triple Science also consists of six papers: two in each of Biology, Chemistry and Physics.
+As with Combined Science, knowledge and understanding of specific topics are assessed in each paper.
+All papers are 105 minutes long and are available at foundation and higher tiers.
+The papers are equally weighted, each being worth 50% of the final GCSE grade and has 100 marks.
+Grades will be awarded using the 9 to 1 scale, and each Science GCSE is independent of the other two (ie. a different grade may be obtained in each of the three disciplines).